angular/angular/aio/content/guide/router-tutorial-toh.md

   http://.../heroes(popup:compose)
 </code-example>

-The primary navigation part has changed; the secondary route is the same.
+The primary navigation part changed; the secondary route is the same.

 The router is keeping track of two separate branches in a navigation tree and generating a representation of that tree in the URL.